talisma-cassoma/Attendance-Management-System/README.md

 ## Student Attendance Management System for school
-a College Attendance Management System
+A College Attendance Management System

 Biometric face tracking attendance **Web App** for tracking and verifying employee’s or student’s attendance using their unique facial characteristics